Maikon/ruby_methods/README.md

-# Personal Version of Ruby Documentation
+#### Personal choice of Classes and their methods.

-This is me going through the various classes and their methods, which are used more often while trying to 'translate' the online documentation using examples in IRB.
+This is me going through certain classes and their methods, which are used more often, while trying to 'translate' and understand each one using the online documentation + examples in IRB.